SFaraji/shahryar.io/README.md

 # shahryar.io
-This is Shahryar Faraji personal website.<br>
+This repository includes all the required operation for creating Shahryar Faraji website.<br>
 Everyone is open to new suggestion to look and feel of the website.

 ## Getting Started